HEP-HYU/ttbbRun2/README.md

 1. Searching additional two b jets using DNN

 First, you need to make pandas arrays to train and evaluate.
-You can do it using runAna.py in deepAna/keras directory.
+You can do it using runAna.py in deepAna directory.

 In runAna.py, there are several options.
 ~~~